huggingface/transformers/docs/source/en/models.md

 model = AutoModelForQuestionAnswering.from_pretrained("meta-llama/Llama-2-7b-hf")
 ```

-In other cases, you want to quickly try out several models for a task.
+In other cases, you may want to quickly try out several models for a task.

 ```py
 from transformers import AutoModelForCausalLM